Darshan-Naik/React-Native-ToDo-App/README.md

 # React-Native-ToDo-App
-A web application that holds daily Todos and tasks.
+An andriod application that holds daily Todos and tasks.

+## React-native-application